The Ultimate Guide to SEO for E-commerce Websites

 • fastening your server response time

-Additionally, you might want to think about changing web hosts or upgrading your hosting package to accommodate your needs better.
+Additionally, you might want to consider changing web hosts or upgrading your hosting package to better accommodate your needs.

 E-commerce isn’t just about images and keywords.
-Written content should also be part of your SEO for e-commerce strategy.
+Written content also needs to be a cornerstone of SEO for e-commerce.

-Posting regular content not only attracts organic traffic.
-It can gain your customers’ trust, boost your website rankings, and solidify your reputation as an expert in your niche too.
+Posting regular content attracts organic traffic, gains your customers’ trust, boosts your website rankings, and solidifies your reputation as an expert in your niche.

 • sharing how-to pieces and answering FAQs